SadyhaMiren/raisinghumanityschild/meditations/on-loving-and-meta-care.md

 open architecture

-it does not attempt to preserve loving
-it preserves the conditions under which loving remains possible
+it does not attempt to preserve love it preserves the conditions under which loving remains possible